sobjornstad/tabularium/docs/manual.md

 ## Sources

 The highest-level object in Tabularium is the *source*.
-A source usually represents one book or other work: your journal, Wikipedia, your Rolodex, *War and Peace*, and a computer file containing anecdotes you’ve collected could all be sources.
+A source usually represents one book or other work: your diary, Wikipedia, your Rolodex, *War and Peace*, and a computer file containing anecdotes you’v e collected could all be sources.
 A source can have multiple volumes, if appropriate for that source.

 Sources have a *name*, used when managing sources; an *abbreviation*, used in actual entries so that they don’t get horribly long; and a *type*, which is a